Home » Workshop » Dust Control » Best Dust Collectors For Small Shops

 • Yield high horsepower to drive CFM

-• Longer lengths of dust collection hosing degrades performance
+• Longer lengths of dust collection hosing degrade performance

 • Cyclonic filters are best as they separate large dust particles